feather-rs/association/Articles of Association.md

         7. Approval of the budget
         8. Election of chairman
         9. Election of deputy chairman
-        10. Election of 3-7 board members and 2 deputy members
+        10. Election of 3-7 board members and 2 substitutes
         11. Election of auditor (s) and deputy auditor
         12. Any other business
     6. Proposals that are to be considered at the General Assembly must be received by the Board of Directors no later than 8 days before the General Assembly.
 Proposals for amendments to the articles of association that are to be considered must be received by the Board of Directors no later than three weeks before the General Assembly.